Extension of the past lifetime and its connection to the cumulative entropy: Background and preliminary results

 for $\theta\neq m$. {$\Box$} \end{example}

 The relevation transform is not always commutative.
 Indeed, in the following theorem we give a necessary and sufficient condition leading to such a property.
-Being similar to Theorem \ref{th:commut} we give only a sketch of the proof. \begin{theorem} The relevation transform of $X$ and $Y$ is commutative if and only if $X$ and $Y$ satisfy the proportional hazards rate model. \end{theorem} \begin{proof} Let $X$ and $Y$ satisfy the proportional hazards rate model as in (\ref{H:R:Model}).
-From (\ref{G:symbol:F:bar}) we thus have
+Being similar to Theorem \ref{th:commut} we provide only a sketch of the proof. \begin{theorem} The relevation transform of $X$ and $Y$ is commutative if and only if $X$ and $Y$ satisfy the proportional hazard rate model. \end{theorem} \begin{proof} Let $X$ and $Y$ satisfy the proportional hazard rate model as in (\ref{H:R:Model}).
+From (\ref{G:symbol:F:bar}), we thus have

 for $\theta>0$, $\theta\neq 1$, and then the relevation transform is commutative.
 To prove the converse, we assume that for all $x>0$